 - Bacteria overgrowth in the digestive system.
 Our guts try to balance both good and bad bacteria.
-But often times, there is not a balance.
-When there is excess bacteria, it feeds off of the food you’ve eaten, ferments it, and creates gas.
+But oftentimes, there is not a balance.
+When there are excess bacteria, it feeds off of the food you’ve eaten, ferments it, and creates gas.

 - Dehydration.
 Lack of water or excess salt can cause dehydration and bloating.
 Try herbs and spices, like some of the soothing ones below, when cooking and avoid processed foods as often as possible.

-- Food Sensitivities – specific inflammatory foods may not cause a full-on reaction, but can create low-grade reactions over and over – a foundation for chronic disease.
-You can try a MRT food sensitivity test to see which foods may cause a reaction or simply try an allergy elimination diet (dairy, gluten, eggs, corn, soy, peanuts) for a few weeks.
+- Food Sensitivities – specific inflammatory foods may not cause a full-on reaction but can create low-grade reactions over and over – a foundation for chronic disease.
+You can try an MRT food sensitivity test to see which foods may cause a reaction or simply try an allergy elimination diet (dairy, gluten, eggs, corn, soy, peanuts) for a few weeks.

 - Heavy metal overload– It is impossible to not come into contact with some sort of heavy metal in our lives.
 These accumulate in your liver and digestive tract and serve as great food for bad bacteria and pathogens, leaving waste products in the lining of the gut.
 Focusing on removing these daily is something of which to be conscious.

 The foods we eat either feed or starve the bacteria in our guts.
 It is helpful to look at your diet and assess where there may be an excess of any of the inflammatory foods above or things like sugar, caffeine, alcohol, processed foods, and unhealthy vegetable oils.
 It is most important to focus on rebuilding your hydrochloric acid (HCl) to promote healthy digestion.
 Start there.

 You can also try implementing some of these soothing herbs and foods into your day to avoid bloating.

 What Soothing Herbs Can Help With Being Bloated?